calblueprint/peoplepower-node/README.md

 openssl rsa -in jwt.key -pubout -outform PEM -out jwt.key.pub
 ```

-After running these commands, the private key will be in `jwt.key` and public key will be in `jwt.key.pub`.
-DELETE these files after setting them on the server.
+After running these commands, the private key will be in `jwt.key` and public key will be in `jwt.key.pub`

 Note: regenerating the keys will invalidate all sessions